Cupcakke: 2017–2018: Queen Elizabitch, Ephorize and Eden

-2019–present: Hiatus and standalone singles
+2019–2023: Hiatus and standalone singles

 On January 8, 2019, Harris was reportedly taken to a hospital in Chicago after tweeting that she was going to commit suicide.
 In a tweet posted the next day, Harris wrote "I've been fighting with depression for the longest.
 Sorry that I did it public last night but I'm ok.
 I went to the hospital & I'm finally getting the help that I need to get through, be happy, & deliver great music.
 Thanks for all the prayers but please don't worry bout me."

 On January 11, 2019, the single "Squidward Nose" was released, and on February 21, a music video for the song featuring John Early premiered.
 On April 17, 2019, Harris released a remix of Lil Nas X's song "Old Town Road", titled "Old Town Hoe", on her YouTube channel, and its music video the following day.

 In September 2019, Harris made several posts on social media criticizing several artists such as Camila Cabello (she accused Cabello of racism) and Shawn Mendes, followed by her retirement announcement in an Instagram Live video.
 She stated, "This live is going to be the last video that y'all [will] see of me.
 I am completely done with music".
 She said that she would no longer be releasing music to the public and that she would be removing her music from all streaming platforms.
-She stated that she was disturbed to see children in videos and young people at her shows singing along to her explicit songs, felt she was corrupting the youth with her raunchy songs.
+She stated that she was disturbed to see children in videos and young people at her shows singing along to her explicit songs, and felt she was corrupting the youth with her raunchy songs.
 Harris also told fans that she has a "very bad gambling addiction" and that she had lost $700,000 at a casino in September 2018.
 Harris' Instagram and Twitter accounts were deactivated after the livestream ended.
 Her music remained available on streaming platforms.